::

 Feature Highlights

-• Adaptive streaming (.stream({ fetchSize })) with cursor + async iteration support
+• Streaming: Adaptive streaming (.stream({ fetchSize })) with cursor and async iteration support.

-• IBM i specific migration runner (bypasses fragile Knex locking on DB2)
+• Migration Runner: Custom runner to bypass fragile Knex locking on DB2.

 Multi‑Row Insert Strategies